SciML/SciMLDocs/docs/src/showcase/missing_physics.md

 function predict(θ, X = Xₙ[:, 1], T = t)
     _prob = remake(prob_nn, u0 = X, tspan = (T[1], T[end]), p = θ)
     Array(solve(_prob, Vern7(), saveat = T,
         abstol = 1e-6, reltol = 1e-6,
-                sensealg=QuadratureAdjoint(autojacvec=ReverseDiffVJP(true))))
+        sensealg = QuadratureAdjoint(autojacvec = ReverseDiffVJP(true))))
 end
 ```

 There are many choices for the combination of sensitivity algorithm and automatic differentiation library (see [Choosing a Sensitivity Algorithm](https://docs.sciml.ai/SciMLSensitivity/stable/manual/differential_equation_sensitivities/#Choosing-a-Sensitivity-Algorithm).
 For example, you could have used `sensealg=ForwardDiffSensitivity()`.

 Now, for our loss function, we solve the ODE at our new parameters and check its L2 loss
 against the dataset.
 Using our `predict` function, this looks like: